IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Any gains or losses from property transactions.
 No Direct Actions Required:

-The "Results" phase is informative; you cannot change past actions.
+The Results phase is informative; you cannot change past actions.
 Use this time for analysis and planning.
 Objective
 Maximize Future Earnings by: